 After I found out about my grain allergies and stopped eating grains, these adrenaline-like reactions became even worse.
 I felt once like I'd stuck my finger in a light socket after eating an orange.

 My carbohydrate problems turned out to be from food allergies!
 I had allergies to almost every food I was eating, but my body was suppressing most of the symptoms.
 And that apparently caused these adrenaline-like reactions to carbohydrates.

 The foods that especially caused me to get anxious and hungry, like apples, oranges, potatoes, beans and carrots made me sick for days when I tried them after doing an elimination diet.
 But the anxiety and hunger was a reaction to carbohydrates.
-I have severe intolerances to many low-carb foods, like beef, chocolate and peanuts.
+I have allergies to many low-carb foods, like beef, chocolate and peanuts.
 But I didn't feel anxious after eating those foods.
 And pears and grapes made me anxious, and I did not get sick from those foods after an elimination diet.

 But fructose is made from corn.
 And corn is such bad news for me that after I'd eliminated it for a week, and I cut up a grain of corn with a razor blade and ate 1/16 of it, I barely got out of bed for five days, too out of it even to read a novel, my back hurting so much I couldn't sit up for more than a few seconds.
 It seems that somehow, my body having to suppress the symptoms of the allergic reaction to corn had calmed me down.